oonap0oo/Numerical-methods-for-engineers-python/README.md

-# Numerical-methods-for-engineers-python
+# Numerical Methods For Engineers - Python
-Python versions of some of the example pseudocode in the book "Numerical methods for engineers 8th edition""
+Python versions of some of the example pseudocode in the book "Numerical methods for engineers 8th edition".
+Unless mentioned the code only uses libraries which come with a CPython installation such as math.

 ## Roots of equations